davidusb-geek/emhass/README.md

 ## Installation

-### 1) The EMHASS add-on for Home Assistant OS and supervised users
+### Method 1) The EMHASS add-on for Home Assistant OS and supervised users

 For Home Assistant OS and HA Supervised users, I've developed an add-on that will help you use EMHASS.
 The add-on is more user friendly as the configuration can be modified directly in the add-on options pane and as with the standalone docker it exposes a web ui that can be used to inspect the optimization results and manually trigger a new optimization.